-Discuss findings with students.
+Discuss findings with students; this will depend on the age and background knowledge of the class.
 Suggested discussion starters:

-- ▶ What patterns did you see among the five laws/rulings? - What surprised you?
-What didn't surprise you? - Do you see any connections to events you know of that came before or after this time period? - How does this relate to modern times with respect to who makes the laws and who is governed by them? - How is the law used, in history and present-day, to keep power structures in place?
+- What patterns did you see among the five laws/rulings? - What surprised you?
+What didn't surprise you? - ▶ Do you see any connections to events you know of that came before or after this time period? - How does this relate to modern times with respect to who makes the laws and who is governed by them? - ► How is the law used, in history and present-day, to keep power structures in place?
 What does it take to overcome this?